yassine205r/school-management-system/README.md

 #  school-management-system
 PHP School management system developed for schools or small institutes.
 You can use this to maintain record's related to students, teachers, and other.
-[Click here to view a live demo](https://sms.oranbyte.com)
+This project was developed during my **final internship (PFE)** for a period of **3 months** at **Generation NT Company**.
+It was part of my professional training, focusing on web development and management systems.

 ## 🥏 Technolgies Used